noi-techpark/opendatahub-events-visualizations/README.md

 NOI BRUNECK is using this webcomponent (events-today-noi)[https://github.com/noi-techpark/webcomp-events-today.git]

-The Event Location Parameter is set to `eventlocation=NOI Bruneck`
+The Event Location Parameter is set to `eventlocation=NOIBRUNECK`

 `PublishedOn: nobis` --> indicates if the Event is active on Nobis Videowall

+## Special Rules
+`Comment: x` Rule:
+TO EXPLAIN HERE
+`eventgrouping` Parameter:
+The Eurac Webcomponent (events-today-eurac) has per default `eventgrouping=false` set on its request.